Edit this page

 in Server Components."use server"

 is not meant to mark a file as a server component.
-It's used to mark a file as having React Server Actions.Since Server Components cannot access native APIs or React Context, you can create a Client Component to use these features.
-Client Components are created by marking files with the "use client"
+It's used to mark a file as having React Server Functions exported from it.Since Server Components cannot access native APIs or React Context, you can create a Client Component to use these features.
+They are created by marking files with the "use client"

 directive at the top.